-The minimum requirements for the MS in nuclear engineering are
+The minimum requirements for the Master of Science in nuclear engineering are:

-- An additional 12 hours of graduate courses related to the student’s research, as approved by the student’s committee.
+- An additional 12 hours of graduate courses related to the student’s research, as approved by the student’s committee; and

 A typical MS program in traditional nuclear engineering would consist of three courses per semester and would take three to five semesters dependent on prior education and course load.
 The most up to date requirements and a description of graduate courses are located in the Graduate Catalog.

 Students electing the radiological engineering concentration must fulfill the MS requirements and take NE 401 (Radiological Engineering Laboratory), NE 551 (Radiation Protection), NE 552 (Radiological Assessment and Dosimetry), and NE 490 (Radiation Biology) in their course of study.